A B O U T

-But...which way to go?
-Acoustic or heavy?
-Tony loves every speed and flavor of rock.
-After some initial writing sessions with Chris the seeds of a heavier album emerged.
-A very organic writing process began where Chris emphasized some different approaches to the songwriting and it opened up Tony's creative juices on a level he hadn't anticipated.
-Idea after idea started flow out and a more dynamic album started to take shape.
-It led the music to take interesting turns while Tony was crossing up many styles of rock.
+A very organic writing process began where Chris emphasized some different approaches to the songwriting and it opened up Tony's creative juices on another level.
+Idea after idea started flow out and a very dynamic album started to take shape.
+Tony's songwritting took interesting turns while he was crossing up many styles of rock, punk and metal.
 Many months and nine songs later the album "Good Vs Evil" was born.
 Songs like “Wings Of Gossamer”, “A Girl Like You”, and “Life Of A Star” showcase his penchant for a hooky chorus melody, while others like “No Fun”, “Crimson Swan” and the title track “Good Vs Evil” spotlight a more heavy handed light-and-shade approach that keeps the listener engaged.
 Truly an album with flow, and even the most catchy of songs bristle with real rock authenticity.
 Released on May 8th, 2020 (the world unexpected pandemic crisis be damned), a couple of videos supporting the album under the Noyescraft umbrella were produced.
 Tony looks forward to playing the songs live when concerts occur again.